 In the retirement community, many are veterans and may have an emotional link to this day.
 They may have lost many friends and family to war.

-We will explore some activities to honor and enjoy this day with seniors.
-Whether they are loved ones at home or seniors in a facility, there are many ways they can be a part of this day.
+We will explore some activities to honor and enjoy this day with seniors, whether at home or in a senior living facility there are many ways they can be a part of this day.

 Perhaps it is the most basic activity on the list, but of course, what better way to honor our soldiers than to raise our beloved flag in their honor?
 This is also one of the simpler activities for those that cannot leave their residences.